Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 Pre-release data

 HM Revenue and Customs (HMRC) grants pre-release access to official statistics publications.
 As this is a joint release, and in accordance with the HMRC policy, pre-release access has been granted to a number of people to enable the preparation of statistical publications and ministerial briefing.
-Further details, including a list of those granted access to official statistics by HMRC, can be found on their website.
+Further details, including a list of those granted access to official statistics by HMRC, can be found on the HMRC website.

-This is a joint release between HMRC and the ONS.
+This is a joint release between HMRC and the Office for National Statistics (ONS).

 Strengths of the data